 Phi Beta Kappa, Phi Kappa Phi, Psi Chi and Phi Sigma Iota Honor Societies

-Elizabeth Osius is a manager with Manatt Health Solutions (MHS), an interdisciplinary policy and business advisory division of Manatt, Phelps & Phillips, LLP.
+Elizabeth Osius is a senior manager with Manatt Health, an interdisciplinary policy and business advisory division of Manatt, Phelps & Phillips, LLP.
 Ms. Osius provides regulatory, legal, strategic and operational support and technical assistance to a wide array of healthcare clients including state and federal governments, foundations, health program vendors, associations, health plans and providers.
 With implementation of the Affordable Care Act, Ms. Osius has developed expertise in particular across public health insurance programs including Medicaid, the Children’s Health Insurance Program (CHIP) and the Health Insurance Marketplaces.

-Prior to joining MHS, Ms. Osius was a program analyst with the Office of Evaluation and Inspections of the U.S. Department of Health & Human Services’ (HHS) Office of Inspector General (OIG), where she conducted evaluations on the effectiveness and efficiency of Medicare and Medicaid, analyzed and interpreted quantitative and qualitative data, and offered recommendations to policymakers through written reports.
+Prior to joining Manatt Health, Ms. Osius was a program analyst with the Office of Evaluation and Inspections of the U.S. Department of Health & Human Services’ (HHS) Office of Inspector General (OIG), where she conducted evaluations on the effectiveness and efficiency of Medicare and Medicaid, analyzed and interpreted quantitative and qualitative data, and offered recommendations to policymakers through written reports.
 Before OIG, Ms. Osius was a policy analyst with the National Academy for State Health Policy, where she conducted research for and authored reports, briefings and grant proposals on a range of health policy topics.
 She specialized in issues relating to children and adolescents’ healthcare, including coverage, quality, financing and delivery, as well as access to primary care and the safety net.

 Co-author, “Building on Year One 1095-A Form Success: Marketplaces’ Recommendations for Future Tax Seasons,” the State Health Reform Assistance Network, a program of the Robert Wood Johnson Foundation, September 2015.